-Planting & Growing

-Swiss Stone Pine will grow to be about 40 feet tall at maturity, with a spread of 18 feet.
-It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
+Planting & Growing Algonquin Pillar Swiss Stone Pine will grow to be about 30 feet tall at maturity, with a spread of 12 feet.
+It has a low canopy with a typical clearance of 2 feet from the ground, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 120 years or more; think of this as a heritage tree for future generations!
 This tree should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is not originally from North America.
+This is a selected variety of a species not originally from North America.
+810 N. Indiana Ave.
+Crown Point, IN (219) 663.1042